freeCodeCamp/guide/src/pages/computer-science/garbage-collection/index.md

 Generations 1 and 2 has object which has the longer life time.
 GC on generations 1 and 2 will not happen until the generations 0 has sufficient memory to allocate.

 Its not advisable to invoke the GC programmatically.
 It's good to let it happend on its own.
 GC get call whenever the generation 0 gets filled.
 GC will not impact the performance of your program.

-It;s was
+#### More Information:
+ -<!-- Please add any articles you think might be helpful to read before writing the article -->
+ +- https://docs.microsoft.com/en-us/dotnet/standard/garbage-collection/fundamentals - To know more about garbage Collection